Silas Jayne: Murder of George Jayne

-Investigation
+Death and investigation

-A neighbour boy identified the get away car as red and white with a license plate beginning 936.
+On October 28, 1970, George Jayne was fatally shot in the heart through a basement window in his Inverness home with family on his son's 16th birthday.
+A neighbor boy identified the get away car as red and white with a license plate beginning 936.
 Melvin Adams, a 37-year-old dishwasher from Posen, Illinois, became a suspect when he was spotted driving a red-and-white Ford with a license number beginning 936.
 When questioned Adams was found to be carrying $10,000 in cash.
 Seventeen of the bills in Adams possession were found to have Silas Jayne's fingerprints.
 In order to keep Jayne from fleeing while the investigation continued, agents of the Bureau of Alcohol, Tobacco and Firearms raided Jayne's home at Our Day Farm confiscating eighteen weapons.
 Jayne was charged with illegal possession of firearms by a felon, the rape he was convicted of at age 17 being a felony.
 When arraigned, Jayne was required to surrender his passport.

 In May 1971 George Jayne's widow, Marion, accompanied by Illinois State Police investigator David Hamm, offered $25,000 in cash to Melvin Adams as a reward for information.
 Adams told them that Julius Barnes was the shooter.
 He also told where the murder weapon was hidden and where Barnes could be found.
 Rather than take the $25,000 reward, Adams accepted an offer of immunity from prosecution.
 Barnes' fingerprints were on the murder weapon and he also decided to cooperate with authorities.
 Adams and Barnes said that Edwin Nefeld, the chief of detectives at the Markham, Illinois police department, had been hired by Silas Jayne to assassinate George.

 Nefeld subcontracted the murder to Adams, and Adams in turn subcontracted Barnes.
 Silas Jayne's handyman, Joseph LaPlaca, was also involved in the plot.
 Silas Jayne initially wanted Adams to kidnap George so that he could murder him himself, but Adams argued that assassination would be less risky.
 After the murder Jayne paid $30,000 to Adams, who passed $12,500 to Barnes.
 On May 22, 1971, Jayne, LaPlaca, Barnes, and Nefeld were indicted for the murder of George Jayne.
 In a plea deal, Nefeld pleaded guilty to conspiracy to commit murder and testified against the other defendants in exchange for the dropping of murder charges.
 He was sentenced to 1 to 3 years in prison.